 Presbyopia- This condition causes people to lose their near vision around the age of 40.
 The eyes have less accommodation ability.
 This means the eye loses the ability to change the shape of the lens inside the eye that it uses to focus on things up close.
 If you have been told that you have presbyopia that means you can’t see things up close and your doctor may have recommended reading glasses or bifocals.

 The Tecnis Symfony® The Symfony (pronounced like "symphony") intraocular lens uses the latest generation of diffractive optics to offer an extended depth of focus.
 It can also correct for astigmatism.
 This lens has good distance and intermediate vision as well as fair near vision.
 It has been determined that patients who choose the Symfony lens experience the least amount of night glare, halos and starbursts over all other bifocal and trifocal lens options.
 This lens is a very popular lens choice with our patients.
 Our surgeons can work with you to determine which implant lens might work best for you and your vision needs.

-Strengths: near, intermediate, and distance.
+Pros: near, intermediate, and distance.

-Weaknesses: some glare/halos with night driving that typically will improve over time.
+Cons: some glare/halos with night driving that typically will improve over time.

 Astigmatism- is where the cornea, the outer window of the eye, is curved more in one direction than the other.
 The eye is shaped like a football so this causes multiple points of focus and blurry vision.